aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

               lacp_fallback:

                 # Either static or individual mode is supported.
-                # If the mode is set to "individual" the "individual.profile" setting must be defined.
+                # If the mode is set to "individual" either 'profile' or ('mode' and 'vlans')  must be set under 'port_channel.lacp_fallback.individual'.
                 mode: <str; "static" | "individual">

                 # Define parameters for port-channel member interfaces.
 Applies only if LACP fallback is set to "individual".